3 minute read

 For example, I would give myself about a week to:

-- develop a concept dashboard design including trialing various visualisation types.
+- develop a concept dashboard design including trialling various visualisation types

 Then combine these elements together into about a months worth of scope and estimate on the total.

-Once you get the hang of it you can start to so this very quickly.
+Once you get the hang of it you can start to do this very quickly.

 You will gain on some activities and lose on others but, I find, over a month, everything tends to even itself out.